16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

 LEARN MORE: Lago di Federa Hike from Passo Giau

-So, this is our selection of some of the best things to do in the Dolomites, Italy.
-And no, this is in no way a complete guide to ALL the best places in the Italian Dolomites – you would need several months for that… For starters, you may want to also read our guide to the most beautiful lakes in the Dolomites.
+So, this is our selection of some of the best things to do and must-see places in the Dolomites, Italy.
+And no, this is in no way a complete guide to ALL the best places in the Italian Dolomites – you would need several months for that… But if you are visiting for the first time and want to experience the very best that this stunning region has to offer, then this list should give you a good idea of where to go and what’s worth your time the most.

 Dolomites FAQ

+• How much time do you need in the Dolomites?
 While you can visit some of the nicest places in the Dolomites in one or two days, you should really plan at least 5-6 days if you want to explore the region somewhat deeper.
 This will allow you to quickly see most of the Dolomites best places mentioned in this list and do a few of the best hikes.
 If you want to drive all the scenic roads, do all the hikes, and visit all the places mentioned in this article, you’ll need at least 2 weeks and they will be packed.
 My advice is not to try to see ‘everything’, but to choose a few places and take your time to enjoy the scenery!

 LEARN MORE: Where to Stay in the Dolomites